theo-armour/agenda/2-2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-07-25

+Today was one of those days when you know it's good to be alive.
+A half a dozen or so things, perhaps more, happened that were unusual, special, and electric.

+Now is that because now that I am older, I have antennae that sense Wonderful things, which I didn't have when I was younger?
+Or is that because when I was younger, magical things did not happen so much?

+Actually, I think I have an even more diabolical sense about these things.
+The things I did in my past are causing these good things to happen now.

+So here's one of the magical things.
+We have a Construction Foreman Who has led dozens of significant construction jobs over the past five years that I've been living here.
+From my moderately experienced eye, John is a really good foreman, If nothing else, because he is a really good people person with tradesmen, resident and our staff.

+We know each other quite well.
+And we also know that we're very different people in terms of our intellectual background or whatever.
+He is good at small talk and I suck or whatever.

+Anyway, several years ago, I invited him to come to lunch in our dining room.
+Ever since, I think he has kept his antennae up to know that I have antennae that he has antennae.

+Anyway, this afternoon as I was going out to go to the life-expanding event (truly) I was going to go to, I asked John how his weekend was going to be.

+And he opened up.
+His wife of 25 years had left him.
+And it's complicated.
+And we could talk about it.

+The thing is that he knew that I knew that we were people.
+It took four or five years to get there.
+And talking was good

+I think in some ways I suck as an architect, but I'm actually not bad at building things. ;-)

+Sometimes it takes years, but some of those silly things that you did years ago actually were magic of sorts.

 ## 2025-07-24

 Today was my lunch-with-Philip day.
 I was pretty good about getting him to keep to the present and future and not just to dive back into talking about the long gone past. ;-)